ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: support}

+{{site.data.keyword.cloud_notm}} Direct Link (2.0) can be connected to either a local or global transit gateway.

-Currently, a VPN or direct link cannot be connected to a transit gateway.
+Currently, you cannot connect a VPN to a transit gateway.

 ## Can I create a global transit network using the {{site.data.keyword.tg_full_notm}}?
 {: #global-transit}